List of Wild Cards books and short stories

 Wild Cards is a series of science fiction superhero shared universe anthologies, mosaic novels, and solo novels written by a collection of authors known as the Wild Cards Trust and edited by George R. R. Martin and Melinda M. Snodgrass.
 Set largely during an alternate history of post-World War II United States, the series follows humans who contracted the Wild Card virus, an alien virus that rewrites DNA and mutates survivors; those who acquire minor or crippling physical conditions are known as Jokers, and those who acquire superhuman abilities are known as Aces.

-As of the publication of Texas Hold'Em in October 2018, the series consists of twenty-six books.
+As of the publication of House Rules in February 2025, the series consists of thirty-four books.
 Wild Cards began publication through Bantam Books, under its Spectra imprint, in January 1987.
 Bantam published the series until 1993 and released twelve installments.
 Baen Books published three books from 1993 to 1995.
 From 2002 to 2005, ibooks Inc. published two more installments, including one solo novel.

-Wild Cards is currently published by Tor Books, an imprint under Macmillan Publishers.
-As of October 2018, Tor Books had released nine novels.
+Starting in 2008, Wild Cards was published by Tor Books, an imprint under Macmillan Publishers.
+By August 2022, Tor Books had released thirteen novels.
+Tor also reprinted several earlier novels.

-Several novels were also reprinted.
 Reprinting rights to the first eight novels were acquired by ibooks Inc. in 2000.
 The company reissued the first six novels before declaring Chapter 7 bankruptcy shortly after the death of founder Byron Preiss; ibooks' assets were acquired by Brick Tower Press.
 As of November 2021, Tor Books reprinted the first twelve, sixteenth & seventeenth novel.

+Wild Cards is currently published by Bantam Books, with three novels released between 2023 and 2025.

 Marvel Entertainment has published two Wild Cards mini-series, thirty-two years apart.
 The first, released via their Epic Comics imprint, was published from September to December 1990 and featured an original storyline based on events that occurred in the early novels.
-A second limited series, this time adapting stories from the first novel, ran from June through October, 2022.
+A second limited series, this time adapting stories from the first novel, ran from June through October 2022.